There’s been much talk lately of record Asian capital being pumped into the U.S. commercial real estate market, especially in the past year.

 Over the years, the concept of adaptive reuse has gained more and more traction across major U.S. cities.
+The process allows for significant historic buildings to be preserved or brought back to life, even if converted to a different use than their original purpose.

 You’d have to go all the way back to the heady days of the dot-com boom in 2000 to match the amount of new office space coming on to the Seattle/Bellevue market this year.